 |Cervical Smear (Screening) + ‘Full’ HPV [Human Papilloma Virus] test (low and high risk)||£222|

 As you are aware, this is to test for Cervical cancer.
-You can get this for free on the NHS.
-Such as from your NHS Nurse or local family planning clinic, from the age of 25.
+You can get this for free on the NHS from your NHS General Practice Nurse from the age of 25.
 Unless abnormal, you can have this done every three years till the age of 50 and then every 5 years till the age of 64.

-You may want a private smear test done with us if you find it difficult to get to your GP Surgery/ family planning clinic, or the times are inconvenient for you.
+You may want a private smear test done with us if you find it difficult to get to your GP Surgery or the times are inconvenient for you.
 Likewise, you may choose us if you do not want to wait for three years to have your smear test done again.
 We will post the results to your home address (unless otherwise stated) and you can always give the results to your NHS nurse to update your records.